pbokey/Useful_Scripts/README.md

 # Useful_Scripts
-Useful scripts written in python
+Useful scripts/programs written in Python, C++
 To run these scripts just download them to your computer and run them in terminal/command prompt

 1. **anagrams**